 I can't say I miss preserving all the produce we had.
 I often was canning all night when it was too hot to can during the day.
 I was canning pears the nights before both of my daughters were born.
 We butchered our own pork and poultry.
 We had a professional hang, cut and wrap our beef.
 It was with great pleasure we hosted family holiday celebrations and provided all the food we had raised.

 Now, I couldn't possible grow enough to feed my roommate and me.
 I have my container gardens planted with salad ingredients, primarily because it is so far to go to get fresh salad makings.
 I decided to have them close at hand.
 I have been sprinkling them with cinnamon, but still there is some creature eating a lot of the sprouts.
 I think I need to buy a can or two of beer and set them out in pans for the slugs.

+Farmer's markets fill in the gaps for me.
+I really appreciate the vegetables and cheeses I can buy there.
+I could also buy plants and many other things, I just choose not to waste my money.
 I am most interested in the produce.
 I am often surprised at the variety I find.
 I never knew there were purple tomatoes.
 I will try anything once just to see if it is good.
 If I like it you can bet that I'll try it again.